antonmry/frontpage_firefox_plugin/README.md

 ## frontpage.fyi Firefox extension

 This repository provides a Firefox WebExtension that lets you share the current tab to [frontpage.fyi](https://frontpage.fyi) with minimal effort.
-Links are submitted by creating `fyi.unravel.frontpage.post` records on your ATProto account, the same mechanism the official Frontpage site uses.
+Links are submitted by creating `fyi.frontpage.feed.post` records on your ATProto account, the same mechanism the official Frontpage site uses.

 > ℹ️ This repository is hosted on [tangled](https://tangled.org/@galiglobal.com/frontpage_firefox_plugin) (PRs, issues) and [GitHub](https://github.com/antonmry/frontpage_firefox_plugin) (CI/CD, releases).